IMG_7899.jpg

 • History of psychology

-• Philosophical methodology from a cosmopolitan philosophy perspective (Chinese, Indian, Iranian, Western)
+• Philosophical methodology from a cosmopolitan philosophy perspective (China, India, Persianate world)

-Besides my academic work, I am dedicated to mind-body practices (Qi Gong, Tai Chi, mindfulness meditation), enjoy training bonsai trees (inspired by miniature landscapes called “Penjing” in Chinese), appreciate Persian and Chinese painting and calligraphy, and love cooking delicious French recipes.
+Besides my academic work, I am dedicated to mind-body practices (qigong, tai chi, meditation), enjoy designing over 50 bonsai trees, appreciate Chinese and Persian painting and calligraphy, and love cooking delicious French recipes.

 Representative publications: